pfertyk/blog/content/003-crystal-vs-real-life.md

 ```

 This creates a Git repository, a directory for dependencies (`lib`), `.travis.yml` file
-(initially only with language name) and a lot of other stuff.
+(initially only with the name of the language) and a lot of other stuff.
 The newly created `grayscale`
 directory looks like this:

 ```sh